Module overview

 Dr Marco Saponaro (Birmingham Fellow, Institute of Cancer and Genomic Sciences)

 You should have a good honours degree in a life sciences subject, although we will consider applicants with alternative qualifications and professional experience within the health service or other relevant background.
-You should take 'An Introduction to Human Genetics and Genomics' course first, or be able to show you have equivalent knowledge and understanding to enable you to benefit from this module.
+You should take the Fundamentals in Human Genetics and Genomics first, or be able to show you have equivalent knowledge and understanding to enable you to benefit from this microcredential.

 Please contact the Programme Administrator for further information at genomics@contacts.bham.ac.uk